edgarsj/edockit/README.md

 # edockit

-A JavaScript/TypeScript library for viewing and verifying Latvian eDoc signatures.
+A JavaScript/TypeScript library for viewing and verifying EU standard ASiC-E containers (including Latvian eDoc files, which use the same format with a different extension).
 Works in both browser and Node.js environments.

-> **Disclaimer:** This is my first TypeScript/JavaScript library package.
-I welcome collaborators, feedback, and contributions to help improve it!
+> **Note: Work in Progress** - This library is under active development and requires more real-world testing with various ASiC-E implementations from different European countries.
+If you have sample files or encounter issues, please contribute!

 ## About

-This library supports both Latvian eDoc (.edoc) files and standard EU ASiC-E (.asice) containers, as they share the same underlying format.
-The library has been primarily tested on real Latvian eDoc files that were available.
+This library supports standard European ASiC-E (.asice) containers as defined by the ETSI standards.
+Latvian eDoc (.edoc) files are effectively ASiC-E containers with a different file extension, so they are also supported.
+While the core functionality exists, extensive testing with real-world documents from various EU countries is still needed to ensure complete compatibility across different implementations.

 ## Installation